 Chris: Probably in the 70s.
 When we started making our Big Boss boot in the mid-70s, that was geared for full leg protection for motorcyclists.
 But back to the deeper history, John ended up building boots in the basement of a home here in Scappoose, because the Depression crushed the businesses that he had in downtown Portland—we had about six locations down there throughout those first few years of Wesco running.

 So John basically kept the equipment, and he was making boots in the basement and traveling out to the logging camps, fitting people, making the boots and then they’d hand-deliver them.
 And then as the boots started to evolve and it wasn’t just a spiked boot and it was, okay, we’re going to make a climbing boot, we’re going to make an on-the-ground working boot, we’re going to make a pull-on boot.
 And that kind of progressed.
-But in the mid-30s, we actually started making the boots in a building and we’re still in.
+But in the mid-30s, we actually started making the boots in the building we’re still in.

 Stitchdown: You mentioned the bottoms and spikes changing on the Timber boots.
 But have the rest of the designs and the patterns and the look of Wesco boots pretty much remained the same?
 Or have they shifted over time?